How to tell if your student is ready for their flight test.

 “You are the new CFI at a school with 5 instructors of various classes and experience levels.
 Upon assuming your duties, you noticed that on previous PPL and CPL flight tests, exercise 22 (forced approach) has been assessed as a 1 or 2 on 8 of the last 10 flight tests.
 Your assignment: solve the problem.”

 You will be given some time to develop an action plan to address the issue.
 This will lead into a ground lesson and a PGI, followed by a flight lesson.
 There is no right or wrong approach to this.
-You may take a top-down approach, interviewing your instructors and flying with them, seeing how they fly the maneuver.
+You may take a top-down approach, interviewing your instructors and flying with them, seeing how they fly and teach the maneuver.
 Or you may take a bottom-up approach, flying with student pilots.
 You might simply go on a fact-finding mission, gathering information by sitting in on briefings and riding along on flight lessons.
 Depending on your action plan, during the teaching portions of the flight test, you may put the examiner into the role of either a student pilot or a staff instructor.
 You will either end up re-teaching the maneuver to the student pilot, or demonstrating to your hapless line instructor how you want this exercise to be taught.
 Either may need significant intervention to address issues in their flight performance.
 Expect the examiner to make complex errors that require extensive experience and some head-scratching to diagnose.

 There will also be impromptu teaching exercises, flight proficiency maneuvers and student performance analysis tasks as in any other instructor rating flight test.